kimkom369/--SNAKE--/README.md

 🐍 -SNAKE-🐍
-An old classic snake game we all use to play as children made in a javascript
+An old classic snake game we all use to play as children made in javascript

 ![](images/screenshot.png)